carloshzoghbi/latam-bots/README.md

 # LAB Shape - LATAM

-## In order to analyze the results of this LAB you must have access to the PR1 Dashboard and select the Shape PS-Team Enterprise ##
+## In order to analyze the results of this LAB you must have access to the PR1 Dashboard and select the - Shape PS-Team - Enterprise ##

-1. Advanced
+1. Advanced Bots

     Bot created using Puppeteer